fastruby/blog/_posts/2017-08-28-upgrade-to-rails-3.markdown

 If you are using RSpec 1.x for your tests, you should update to RSpec 2.x.
 You may need to update some references to `Spec` with `RSpec`.

 <h2 id="ignoring">8.
 Ignoring Rails Modules</h2>
-If you don't need to load some module (let's use actionmailer as an example), in Rails 2 you would a configuration like this in your environments.rb file:
+If you don't need to load a module (let's use actionmailer as an example), in Rails 2 you would use a configuration like this in your environments.rb file:

 ```ruby
 config.frameworks -= [ :action_mailer ]